-The Exchange proposes to add wireless connectivity services that transport market data of the Exchange and its affiliates NYSE Arca, Inc. ("NYSE Arca") and NYSE National, Inc. ("NYSE National") to the Wireless Fee Schedule.
+The Exchange proposes to add wireless connectivity services that transport market data of three Exchange affiliates, New York Stock Exchange LLC ("NYSE"), NYSE Arca, Inc. ("NYSE Arca") and NYSE National, Inc. ("NYSE National") to the Wireless Fee Schedule.
+A market participant is not able to use the wireless connectivity services to connect to Exchange market data.

 The wireless connections can be purchased by market participants in three data centers that are owned and operated by third parties unaffiliated with the Exchange: (1) Carteret, New Jersey, (2) Secaucus, New Jersey, and (3) Markham, Canada (collectively, the "Third Party Data Centers").
-A market participant in a Third Party Data Center that purchases a wireless connection ("Wireless Market Data Connection") receives connectivity to certain Exchange, NYSE Arca and NYSE National market data feeds (collectively, the "Selected Market Data") 5 distributed from the Mahwah, New Iersey data center.
+A market participant in a Third Party Data Center that purchases a wireless connection ("Wireless Market Data Connection") receives connectivity to certain NYSE, NYSE Arca and NYSE National market data feeds (collectively, the "Selected Market Data") 5 distributed from the

+Mahwah, New Jersey data center.
 Customers that purchase a wireless connection to Selected Market Data are charged an initial and monthly fee for the service of transporting the Selected Market Data.

-The Exchange does not believe that the present proposed change is a change to the "rules of an exchange" required to be filed with the Commission under the Act.
+The Exchange does not believe that the present proposed change is a change to the "rules of an exchange" for required to be filed with the Commission under the Act.
 The definition of "exchange" under the Act includes "the market facilities maintained by such exchange."
 Based on its review of the relevant facts and circumstances, and as discussed further below, the Exchange has concluded that the Wireless Market Data Connections are not facilities of the Exchange within the meaning of the Act, and therefore do not need to be included in its rules.

 The Exchange is making the current proposal solely because the Staff of the Commission has advised the Exchange that it believes the Wireless Market Data Connections are facilities of the Exchange and so must be filed as part of its rules.
-The Staff has not set forth the basis of its conclusion beyond verbally noting that the Wireless Market Data Connections are provided by an affiliate of the Exchange and a market participant could use a Wireless Market Data Connection to connect to market data feeds of the Exchange and its Affiliate SROs.
+The Staff has not set forth the basis of its conclusion beyond verbally noting that the Wireless Market Data Connections are provided by an affiliate of the Exchange and a market participant could use a Wireless Market Data Connection to connect to market data feeds of Affiliate SROs.